Back to Collection

 Biographical Note

-The Nevada Arts Council (NAC) is the agency charged with ensuring that state and national funds support cultural activity and encourage participation in the arts throughout Nevada.
-Their vision is: A Nevada in which the arts enrich the lives of all residents, enhances the livability of communities, and contributes to the state’s economic revitalization.
+The Nevada Arts Council (NAC) is the Nevada State’s official arts agency, a division of the Nevada Department of Tourism and Cultural affairs that is charged with ensuring that state and national funds support cultural activity and encourage participation in the arts throughout Nevada.

 Scope and Content